brimdata/zed/docs/formats/zson.md

 ZSON identifiers are used in several contexts, as names of:
 * unquoted fields,
-* unquoted enum elements, and
+* unquoted enum symbols, and
 * external type definitions.

 Identifiers are case-sensitive and can contain Unicode letters, `$`, `_`,